-Staff are also permitted to use their personal devices (such as mobile phones or tablets) in line with the school's mobile phone/personal device policy.
+Staff are also permitted to use their personal devices (such as mobile phones or tablets) in line with the Online Safety Policy which includes mobile technology.

-Staff should be aware that personal use of ICT (even when not using school ICT facilities) can impact on their employment by, for instance, putting personal details in the public domain, where pupils and parents could see them.
+Staff should be aware that personal use of ICT (even when not using school ICT facilities) can impact on their employment by, for instance, putting personal details in the public domain, where students and parents could see them.

-Staff should take care to follow the school's guidelines on use of social media (see appendix 1 and the Staff Code of Conduct and use of email (see section 5.1.1) to protect themselves online and avoid compromising their professional integrity.
+Staff should take care to follow the school's guidelines on use of social media (see appendix 1 and the Staff Code of Conduct) and use of email (see section 5.1.1) to protect themselves online and avoid compromising their professional integrity.